 The powers of graph filters let you highlight only a selection of components and references in your visualization.
 The filters are highly flexible and with the option to enhance them with a changeable selection component.

 Graph filters are global for all users in the organization and configured by the Ardoq organization administrator.

-The Graph Filters are based on results from Gremlin graph queries, and it helps to have some basic knowledge of Gremlin before starting with graph filters.
-Here is an introduction to get going with the Gremlin graph search.
+The Graph Filters are based on results from Gremlin graph queries.
+It helps to have some basic knowledge of Gremlin before starting with graph filters.
+Here is an introduction to get you going with the Gremlin graph search.
 The graph filters are based on the results from a Gremlin graph query.